 When electrical current flows through the motor, it produces a rotating magnetic field that turns the motor shaft.
 The fan blades attached to the shaft rotate and push air forward.

-- Power Supply Activation
+1. Power Supply Initiation

 Simple Analogy